srbutler1/open-asset-pricing-download/README.md

 ```

 ### Note
+- You need valid WRDS account.
-The code has been tested with *Python 3.10.14*.
+- The code has been tested with *Python 3.10.14*.

 ### Contacts
 - Peng Li (pl750@bath.ac.uk)